vchrombie/receipt-processor-challenge/README.md

 ### Python

-You can find the unit tests in the [`tests`](/tests/) directory.
+You can find the tests in the [`tests`](/tests/) directory.
 You can run them using the following commands:

 ```bash
 $ docker run -p 8080:8080 --name vchrombie_receipt_processor vchrombie-receipt-processor